haiku/website/content/blog/pulkomandy/2017-02-28_haiku_monthly_activity_report_february_2017.md

 korli investigated and fixed some bugs in our pthread API, in order to increase compatibility and make it easier to port software.

-Dariusz Knociński improved the Polsih keymap, adding various special characters (various kinds of typographic quotes, apostrophes, etc).
+Dariusz Knociński improved the Polish keymap, adding various special characters (various kinds of typographic quotes, apostrophes, etc).

 kallisti5 fixed a problem with host-only builds resulting in an infinite recursion in Jam